 Undoubtedly the most difficult aspect of Mongolian language is its pronunciation.
 There are many sounds that are difficult to pronounce such as guttural sounds like gh, kh, r, l, especially when the consonants come together in a word like bayrlalaa (thank you) and oilgohgui baina ‘I don’t understand’.
 Some of these sounds don’t even exist in any other language!
 Additionally, there are a variety of very similar vowels for the English letters O and U which sound completely the same to non-native speakers.
 For example,

 Furthermore, to confuse the learner, even more, many sounds can even be dropped entirely to make it easier for the speaker.
 Though this does happen in many languages, it does much more so in Mongolian.
 For example, the phrase ‘Yu gesen ug we?’
 (What does that mean?) can be shortened to a startling 3 syllable utterance ‘yugsugi?!’

-So, we have made a video about Most important Pronanciation rules, Please check it.
+So, we have made videos about the Most important Pronunciation rules, Please check them.

 In sum, learning Mongolian language can be a struggle.
 It bears little resemblance to most other languages, due to its placement in the isolated and controversial Altaic Language family.
 There are few resources for learning since the subject is just recently developing and gaining a wider interest.
 But we at Nomiin Ger are here to help.
 One of our goals is to create the most comprehensive collection of free Mongolian Language resources on the internet.
 Hopefully in the future people all around the world will begin to use these aides and students can begin to say, ‘Learning Mongolian is actually not that hard!’
 In the mean time, get started by accessing some of our free lessons, guides, and quizzes.
 Good luck learning!
 Aмжилт хүсье!

 You may like this: What to Expect When Learning Mongolian: 5 Crucial Tips